allegro/blog/_posts/2022-10-21-lazy-loading-with-mbox.md

 ### The result

-We have added a logging to our lazy loading solution to gather information about how our user interact with new Allegro homepage.
+We have added metrics to our lazy loading solution to gather information about how our user interact with new Allegro homepage.
 We learned that only about **5% of iOS**,

 ![Lazy Loading mobile requests](/img/articles/2022-10-21-lazy-loading-with-mbox/lazy-loading-mobile-requests-ios.png)